openguild-labs/substrate-moonbeam/README.md

-# Moonbeam Architecture by OpenGuild
+# Substrate Course | Moonbeam Architecture by OpenGuild

 # ![Moonbeam](media/moonbeam_architecture.png)

+> [!IMPORTANT]
+> The repository forked from the Moonbeam codebase for the learning and referencing purpose.
+The codebase might not work functionally.

 ## What Is This?